PhilipYip1988/python-notebooks/anaconda/windows/install.md

 When there are multiple Python environments, the Anaconda Powershell Prompt can be used to switch between Python environments using the ```conda activate``` command.
 In contrast the Python environment accessible by the Windows Terminal is the one specified in the Windows Environmental Variables Path.

 Under the hood the Anaconda PowerShell Prompt essentially launches the Windows Terminal with a conda activation script.
-In order to run the script it bypasses a PowerShell Execution Policy:
+Note in order to run the script it bypasses a PowerShell Execution Policy:

 ```
 %windir%\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& 'C:\Users\Phili\anaconda3\shell\condabin\conda-hook.ps1' ; conda activate 'C:\Users\Phili\anaconda3' "
 ```

+Generally the Anaconda PowerShell Prompt is preferred over the Windows Terminal when working with Python environments.

 ## Updating Anaconda